shabin5785/Golang_notes/GO_1.md

 -The name of each package-le vel entity is visible not only throughout the source file that contains its declarat ion, but throughout all the files of the package.
-By contrast, local declarat ions are visible only within the function in which they are de clared and perhaps only within a smal l part of it
+By contrast, local declarat ions are visible only within the function in which they are de clared and perhaps only within a small part of it

 -